shaiknavedahmed/wildfire-hpc-simulation/README.md

 ## Project Description

-The forest is represented as a two-dimensional grid.
-Each cell in the grid represents a portion of the forest and can be in one of three states:
+The forest is represented as a **two-dimensional grid** where each cell represents a portion of the forest.

+Each grid cell can exist in one of three states:

 | Symbol | Meaning |
 |------|------|